 Bowen Island Municipality

 Each year, for Bowen Island, Islands Trust staff use the formula established by provincial legislation and Islands Trust Policy 7.2.vi.
-Municipal Tax Requisition Calculation to calculate the municipality’s tax contribution towards the cost of operations of Trust Council and the Trust Fund Board.
+Municipal Tax Requisition Calculation to calculate the municipality’s tax contribution towards the cost of operations of Trust Council and the Islands Trust Conservancy board.
 Islands Trust reviews this calculation with the Bowen Island Municipality before requisitioning the amount from Bowen Island Municipality.
 This year, the amount is $293,463.

 Special Property Tax Requisitions

 Islands Trust Policy 6.3.ii Special Property Tax Requisition allows an individual local trust committee to request a special property tax for additional operations that are not included in the general operations of all local trust committees.
 Once approved by Trust Council, a requisition is made by Islands Trust to the Surveyor of Taxes who will calculate a mill rate for the additional tax requisition for taxpayers within that specific local trust area ($98,500 proposed for Salt Spring Island in the 2018-2019 budget proposal).
 The same mill rate is applied to every taxpayer in that local trust area.

 For questions about your property assessment, you can call the number on your property assessment notice or visit the B.C.
 Assessment Authority website.